Chlorophylls, copper complexes:

 EU defined in Commission Regulation (EU) No 23/2012

-Chlorophophylls and Chlorophyllins, copper complexes are added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Chlorophophylls and Chlorophyllins, copper complexes (INS Nos.
+141(i-ii)) are added to foods and beverages in more than 50 food categories at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).

 Joint FAO/WHO Expert Committee on Food Additives (JECFA) (1969) JECFA 13th Report.
 Specifications for the Identity and Purity of Food Additives and Their Toxicological Evaluation.
 WHO Technical Report Series, No. 445.
 Available online